first saw the Jule III (a 1978 German built ketch) in Annapolis in

 family.
 Fredrik owns SV Svinga (Laurin 32) and previously owned Lileca

-(Laurin 28) The picture on the left is a picture of Fredrik and
+(Laurin 28) The picture on the right is a picture of Fredrik and

 "The famous German architect, Carl-Friedrich Fischer, also commisioned his boats from the pen of Arvid Laurin.
 The first .Jule. [now Gaudeamus]was built in double planked mahogany, she was a 45 feet Laurin double-ender, probably the biggest wooden Laurin double-ender being built.
 I went to Hamburg to have a look at Jule back in 2005, when she was up for sale, but such a big wooden boat would have been just a bit too much for us.
 At least that was what I was told by my wife Leena, who sticks with her feet firmer to the ground!"